 Gifts to other designated funds — these gifts allow the Bowen Law School to pursue endeavors outside the normal budget restrictions like scholarships, faculty and staff development, student organizations, student competitions, professorships, etc.

 The tradition of philanthropy keeps the institution strong and competitive — the value of a Bowen Law School diploma depends on the standing of the school and its ability to continue to excel.

 Ways to Give

 Annual Fund — Unrestricted gifts will be directed to Bowen’s most urgent financial needs.
-These gifts help supplement student scholarships and support of student organizations.
-They also help provide student scholarships; bring distinguished professors and speakers to campus; supports student organizations; provide professional development for faculty, administrators and staff; and support Moot Court and the Trial Competition teams.
+These gifts help provide student scholarships; bring distinguished professors and speakers to campus; supports student organizations; provide professional development for faculty, administrators and staff; and support Moot Court and the Trial Competition teams.
 It also supplements Law Review and the Arkansas Journal of Social Change & Public Service.

 Bowen’s goal for the Annual Fund corpus is $1 million annually.

-Endowed Scholarships — Arkansas’s funding for higher education continues to be flat.
-In spite of this, we have not increased the costs of a legal education for our students, because we want them to have many career options when they graduate.
-In addition, Bowen has a record number of first generation college graduates (32%) entering law school this year.
-Scholarships are incredibly important for these students, because they are less likely to have the financial support of their parents.
+Endowed Scholarships —Arkansas’s funding for higher education continues to be flat.
+In spite of this, Bowen has not increased the costs of a legal education for our students.
+Bowen has a record number of first generation college graduates entering law school.
+Scholarships are incredibly important for these students because they are less likely to have the financial support of their parents.
 Scholarships help keep student debt low and provide support for deserving students.
 Named scholarships can be in your name, in that of a family member, or in that of a colleague or mentor you would like to honor or memorialize.

 - Full-tuition scholarship — $350,000